Click here to see KUDOS for The Color Red

 “Are you a whodunit fan?
 Noir aficionado?
 Art lover?
 Looking for a good read?
 Look no further.
 Bay of Blood gives you what you want: a noir mystery with a famous painter at its core.”
 J.R.
 Harrison.
 English Professor, Prince Mohammad University

-Reviewed by Sherrill Grace: Thom Tyler, a famous Canadian painter, turns up dead in a lake on a hot July day.
+Reviewed by Sherrill Grace: Thom Tyler, a famous Canadian painter, turns up dead in an Ontario lake on a hot July day.
 The circumstances are very suspicious, just as they were when a real-life famous Canadian painter died in 1917 (Tom Thomson).

 Sergeant Naslund, a gorgeous brunette, was a friend of Tyler’s and she’s sure he was murdered.
 There are many clever details in Potter’s version of events with close parallels to Tom Thomson’s life and death.
 However, Potter takes his detective and his readers on a fascinating 21st-century chase, with bells and whistles never dreamt of one hundred years ago: cell phones, female detectives, Russian operatives, and shady Toronto art dealers.